wxphp/wxphp/README.md

 with the list of files that need to be compiled.

-Use the go.sh/bat utility script to automate some of the steps necessary or build.sh script on the wxPHP root directory (linux only) to automate installation of the extension.
+Use the go.sh/bat utility script to automate some of the steps necessary or regen.sh script on the wxPHP root directory.

 *NOTE: For more information about the code generator check the README file on tools/source_maker directory.*